ai-agi/TableMoE/README.md

 - **`2025/05/05`**: 🎉🎉🎉 TableMoE extends the LLaVA-NeXT framework (https://github.com/LLaVA-VL/LLaVA-NeXT) by implementing new functionalities that enable encoding multiple images within multi-round conversations in a single sample per batch—capabilities not supported in the original implementation!
 - **`2025/05/01`**: 🚀 We release TableMoE!

-# TableMoE – Neuro-Symbolic Routing for Structured Multimodal Table Understanding

-TableMoE is an open-source framework for **structured expert routing** in multimodal table understanding, combining symbolic reasoning with large vision-language models.
-Developed for research in **Neuro-Symbolic AI**, the project supports tasks like chart-table QA, referential grounding, and visual CoT alignment.

 ## 🔥 Key Features
 - 💡 Neuro-Symbolic Routing with Role and Structural Graph Alignment
 - 📊 Support for WMMFinanceMath, ChartQA, WMMTATQA, WMMTabDialog, WMMFinQA datasets